NVIDIA RTX A2000 Makes RTX Technology Available to More Professionals

 Taking it a step further, the researcher showed that his surroundings got too loud, the RAD-TTS model could convert typed messages into his voice—replacing the audio fed into Audio2Face.
 This breakthrough text-to-speech, deep learning-based tool can synthesize lifelike speech from arbitrary text inputs in milliseconds.

 SIGGRAPH runs until August 13.
-You can view a video of NVIDIA at SIGGRAPH highlights on YouTube,
+You can view a video of NVIDIA at SIGGRAPH highlights on YouTube, and also watch an NVIDIA premiere documentary “Connecting in the Metaverse: The Making of the GTC Keynote”.

 It can be clearly stated that NVIDIA extended their visual computing, AI-enhanced applications, and remote collaboration (Omniverse) leadership at SIGGRAPH 21.